Learn how to use projects to track your labour costs and profitability in QuickBooks Online Plus, and Accountant.

 Step 1: Learn more about payroll expenses and hourly cost estimates

 Payroll expenses are your total costs to run payroll.
 This includes employee wages and other direct costs like taxes and workers' comp insurance.
-Keep in mind that if you have QuickBooks Online Payroll, the payroll expenses will only post to your project after you've run payroll.

 Estimated hourly costs multiplies the hours worked by a fixed per-employee rate, which is helpful if you don't have a payroll solution but still want to estimate your labour costs for each project.
 Estimated hourly costs can include direct payroll costs and your overhead costs that are not paid through payroll like electricity at the office or snacks at the jobsite.
 They're also a good estimate of how your project is doing between payroll runs, since payroll costs only post to your project after you run payroll.

 Once you've set up your payroll expenses and your hourly costs, you can use either one to see your project's labour costs.

 Step 2: Set up payroll expenses in the chart of accounts

 You can set up your chart of accounts to track your payroll expenses.
 You'll have to enter the expenses manually each time you run payroll.

 Step 3: Enter hourly cost rates for each employee